OMNY: Reduced-fare and student cards

 Even at the end of 2021, reduced pay-per-ride OMNY fares were not available at all.
-The physical card was seldom used in the months after its rollout; by February 2022, less than 1 percent of all OMNY fares were being paid using a card, and 4,367 cards had been sold at stores.
-On October 30, 2023, OMNY machines were activated at six subway stations.
 The MTA announced in May 2024 that students and reduced-fare MetroCard users would begin receiving OMNY cards later that year.
 The first students were issued OMNY cards on September 5, 2024.
 The cards were initially not issued to students who lived within 0.5 mi of their schools.
+Student cards are made of a thinner material than regular OMNY cards.
+Following complaints about the student cards, the MTA announced plans to allow students to pay using smartphones and to use a sturdier material for the cards, though neither plan had been implemented as of 2026.

 On December 13, 2024, OMNY Reduced Fare cards were released for seniors and disabled patrons.
 In February 2025, OMNY began distributing reduced fare cards to low-income riders through the Fair Fares NYC program.
+With the discontinuation of MetroCards in December 2025, all remaining reduced-fare MetroCard users were to be given OMNY cards, although elderly reduced-fare riders reported difficulties obtaining their cards.
 OMNY cards for Access-a-Ride customers differ slightly from standard and other reduced-fare cards.
 The back of the card displays a photo of the recipient, their AAR ID number and an abbreviation logo of (P|PCA) if the recipient requires a personal care attendant.
+In June 2026, Mayor Zohran Mamdani and the NYC Council approved student OMNY cards for 1,250 City University of New York students, which provide 75 trips each.

+In 2026, the MTA announced a trial for student cards with harder plastic.
+The MTA also began trialing digital cards for students.
+Initially the virtual card plan had been scheduled to start in 2025.